mauricio-hormazabal/modal_piano_engine/README.md

 modal_piano_engine
 # Modal Piano Engine

+## NOTE

+This project is in an early alpha version.
+It doesn't sound good, nor does it aim to or allow real-time play, but it provides a theoretical and practical basis for understanding this type of synthesis and how it relates to real piano parameters, such as inharmonicity, resonance gain, duration, etc.

+It is functional in terms of MIDI interface and receives NOTE ON and NOTE OFF events from any type of MIDI controller.

+The source code is not structured in the best way, nor does it incorporate major optimizations other than precalculating some cosines and exponentials.

 ## Visión General del Proyecto
 ### Objetivo
 Crear un motor de síntesis física de piano de cola en tiempo real, con énfasis en fidelidad sonora.